 Randomisation will be conducted using sealed opaque envelopes produced according to a computer-generated randomisation schedule.
 Once the participant has been enrolled, the ED clinician will open the next randomisation envelope, which will reveal the trial drug allocation.
-This is an open label study so the clinician and participant will be aware of the medication to which the participant has been randomised.
-The rationale for making this an open label study is to ensure that clinicians will be able to rapidly identify class-specific AEs that may occur and treat these appropriately.
-Additionally, to blind the trial medication, a 'double dummy' approach would need to be used as intramuscular olanzapine is a yellow liquid and intramuscular droperidol is clear.
-Providing an extra intramuscular injection to each participant would expose these participants to an unnecessary burden.
+This is an open-label study so the clinician and participant will be aware of the medication to which the participant has been randomised.
+The rationale for making this an open-label study is to ensure that clinicians will be able to rapidly identify class-specific AEs that may occur and treat these appropriately.

-Medication dosing will be weight based, with participants weighing <40kg receiving 5mg of either drug and those weighing 40kg or greater receiving 10mg.
+Medication dosing will be weight based, with participants weighing <40 kg receiving 5 mg of either drug and those weighing 40 kg or greater receiving 10 mg.
 If the child's weight is not known, it will be estimated using the clinician's best guess.
-Only one dose of medication will be provided as part of the trial, with no dose modification allowances.